-Horses have been giving birth for thousands of years without our help and while in most cases they will continue to do so its still important to understand the different stages of pregnancy as well as how best to look after your mare.
-Despite having a gestation period of just under a year its during the last three months of pregnancy that the foal will do the majority of his developing.
+Horses have been giving birth for thousands of years without our help and while in most cases they will continue to do so it’s still important to understand the different stages of pregnancy as well as how best to look after your mare.
+Despite having a gestation period of just under a year its during the last three months of pregnancy that the foal will do the majority of its development.

 What age can a horse become pregnant?

 Like many animals, horses are able to conceive at an early age but that doesn’t mean to say that they should.
 After all, there’s a big difference between when a horse can become pregnant and when they should.
 There will be some variation between horses but as a rule, most horses are able to carry a foal from around 18 months.
 It’s widely accepted though that it’s better to wait until a mare has reached her full size which is around the age of four.
 A mare can continue to produce foal well into her 20s but at this age, it does become much harder for her to conceive.

 How can you tell if a horse is pregnant?

 There are a number of different ways you can tell if your horse is pregnant or not depending on how long ago she was covered by the stallion.
 In the early days, around two weeks, she will likely change her behavior towards stallions.
 Instead of being receptive to them (raising her tail, opening and closing her vulva, and crouching to squirt urine or mucus) she’ll instead refuse their advances although a mare that isn’t in heat will also act the same way so this isn’t completely reliable.

 You can also use a home pregnancy test kit to check if your horse is pregnant although if you do this its advisable to have the results confirmed by your veterinarian.

 After 16 days a veterinarian will be able to check to see if a horse is pregnant using a variety of different methods: